-Faculty reviews of student portfolios at the third year that evaluates student progress toward completing studio requirements including resume development and presentation, a process greatly assists students in future employment interviews.
+Faculty reviews of student portfolios at the third year evaluate student progress toward completing studio requirements including resume development and presentation, a process that greatly assists students in future employment interviews.

 The Art and Design building has over 110,000 square feet of studios, a lecture hall, critique and screening rooms.
-Studios include professional facilities in ceramics, the seventy station Computer Art Studio, Photography, Printmaking, Painting, Drawing, and Green Screen Lighting Studio, Woodworking, Sculpture, and Metalsmithing.
+Professional facilities include Advanced Computer Labs, Photography Studio, Painting and Drawing Studios, Green Screen Lighting Studio, along with well equipped Ceramics, Woodworking, Sculpture, and Metalsmithing workshops.